Supplemental Slack info for you and your team.

 Build and expand

-Tip: Add a channel topic and purpose to quickly share what information members can expect to find in a channel.
+Tip: Add a channel topic and purpose to let people know what they can expect to find in a channel.

 Document the guidelines

-Creating a post in Slack is a great format for this type of information:
+Creating a post in Slack is a great way to share this type of information:

-- Pin the post in appropriate channels for future reference and easy access.
+Pin the post in appropriate channels for easy reference.

 Keep conversations relevant

-To keep a channel’s flow focused and productive, it’s important to encourage members to have conversations in the appropriate places.
-(Remember: it’s alright to have channels specifically for fun or social topics!)
+To keep things organized, it’s important that members have conversations in the right places.
+(Remember to include channels just for fun or social topics!)